-For the nights we stayed, they were charging over $400 a night if you were paying cash for the room.
+For the nights we stayed, they were charging over $400 a night.
 The appearance of nickel and diming a guest after the fact didn’t sit right with me.
 I mean come on, I didn’t even pick up the box of condoms on top of the mini-bar (If you’re wondering, it’s the box in the front left with the “nut and bolt” on the front (hint, hint).

-I guess this proves to me that if your room has a minibar instead of a refrigerator, don’t touch it unless you intend to pay for everything inside of it.
+I guess this proves that if your room has a minibar, don’t touch it unless you intend to pay for everything inside of it.
 Maybe they were going to erroneously charge me anyway, who knows?
-Either way, it makes me appreciate the Hyatt Andaz minibar policy where anything non-alcoholic is yours, no charge.
+Either way, it makes me appreciate the Hyatt Andaz minibar policy where anything non-alcoholic is yours, at no charge.